HaoPham23/dashaus165blog/docs/collector/index.md

 msg = 48534444686873161182574697497336314995656992153964328461894579635799174570722712541778100003911806341865825223329480115948469360443131218557724075361309533300378183123100075057498598100390824126471882247827056628640667808363839368575164770733553375958867511139975728748089626969562878340145431126308087978326782398491678767867040538037898739053133507896578097391480355355983172307219249891222712670624633243622636961127021032655734955592299536372338798068923968213925641445821911218460085435788525169065588374108336253789008257798862010532871464158651010248491177509558576872525747872221271356846282522071900724373
 ```
 ## Unpad the message
-Although there're randomization in this unpadding scheme, I quickly recognize that it allows me to set the seed, so the random function is not random anymore.
+Although there're randomizations in this unpadding scheme, I quickly recognize that it allows me to set the seed, so the random function is not random anymore.
 We know the seed, we know all!

-I will act like an amateur reversed engineer, read what the code does and do reversely hehe.
-For visualization, I draw the process of reversing:
+I will act like an amateur reverse engineer: just read what the code does and do reversely, hehe.
+For visualization, I've drawn a process of the reversing:

 <img src='process.png' alt="Process" width="1000"/>